-Socializing a puppy does not mean leaving your dog off-leash in the middle of a crowd and let it be for few hours.
-No, no. You shall only have a socialisation session when you can control it all: your dog, but also the external actors such as the people, the pets, the objects, the noises.
+Socializing a puppy does not mean leaving your dog off-leash in the middle of a crowd and let it be for a few hours.
+No, no. You shall only have a socialization session when you can control it all: your dog, but also the external actors such as the people, the pets, the objects, the noises.

 Although puppies of 8 to 16 weeks of age aren’t scared often, some situations can become uncomfortable for them and thus require your intervention to ease that discomfort.
-Stopping the session, telling off your children or guests, or putting your pup away for few minutes, many actions can be required from you so you must be able to control the situation.
+Stopping the session, telling off your children or guests, or putting your pup away for a few minutes, many actions can be required from you so you must be able to control the situation.

-Your pooch must know he or she can count on you if things becomes annoying or tiring or unpleasant.
+Your pooch must know he or she can count on you if things become annoying or tiring or unpleasant.
 That he or she will learn not to use aggressiveness or anxiety to get rid of a difficult situation.

 3. Puppy Socialization Must Be Pleasant

 Each exercise must be pleasant and force-free for the puppy.
 You should never force a puppy to confront its fears, instead, you should associate dreaded situations with positive reinforcement.
-Example, if your pup is terrified by buses, it would be judicious to give your pup a treat and a cuddle whenever a bus drives past.
+For example, if your pup is terrified by buses, it would be judicious to give your pup a treat and a cuddle whenever a bus drives past.

 4. Be Consistent

 Too many dog owners worn on their dog’s socialization for a month, or just the first few weeks.
 This is not what consistency is about.
-You’ve got to keep a list of the new experiences you have confronted your dog to and keep mixing things up over the next weeks.
+You’ve got to keep a list of the new experiences you have confronted your dog with and keep mixing things up over the next weeks.

 We provide you at the end of this article with a puppy socialization checklist so you can mark what has been done, when, and what’s left to do.
-Obviously, you can add things relevant to your lifestyle but it is simply to give you a visual support.
+Obviously, you can add things relevant to your lifestyle but it is simply to give you visual support.

 5. Proof It With Generalisation

 This is where it becomes complicated because combinations are limitless so you must use common sense and list what your lifestyle is about.
 If you live in the city, requirements will be different than if you live secluded in your country house.
 Noises, animals, weather, and so many things will be different.
-Yet, if one day, you want to escape from the city and visit the country side, your dog should still be fine.
+Yet, if one day, you want to escape from the city and visit the countryside, your dog should still be fine.